AcyOrt/acyort.github.io/sources/en/miscellaneous/index.md

 title: Miscellaneous
 ---

-This is about the development of AcyOrt, and some plugins introduction
+This is about the development, and some plugins introduction of AcyOrt

 ## Development